 Since 1990, the Oyster Recovery Partnership (ORP) has worked to restore oyster bars in the Maryland portion of the Chesapeake Bay.
-A main function of the Paytner Lab is to monitor success of restored oyster populations in the northern Chesapeake Bay.
+A main function of the Paynter Lab is to monitor success of restored oyster populations in the northern Chesapeake Bay.
 We specifically focus on monitoring spat-on-shell plantings that are coordinated by the ORP.
 The ORP obtains spat-on-shell from the University of Maryland Center for Environmental Science's Horn Point Laboratory Oyster Hatchery, located in Cambridge, Maryland on the Choptank River.

 year of oyster restoration!

 Ground truthing begins in the early spring to determine viable bottom to receive spat-on-shell plantings.
 Bottom with high shell exposure and shallow sediment depth are more suitable for planting as spat-settled shells are less likely to sink into mud and suffocate.
 Divers use numbered transects to classify and delineate bottom substrates and shell exposure in order to provide a real-time picture of the site’s conditions.